sleipner01/blackjack-python/README.md

 # Blackjack

-Just small project.
-Not really blackjack.
-I'll make a better version
+Just small project from the course TDT4109 at NTNU.